Form Factors in Higgs Couplings from Physics Beyond the Standard Model: Phenomenology at the LHC

 \subsection{Form Factors from Scalars and Unscalars}

-In Section \ref{sec:other}, we presented form factors that were induced by the Higgs mixing with a new sector that has a scalar (un)particle.
-As we need the Higgs to be off-shell to have momentum effects, these form factors have a different collider phenomenology than the ones from CHMs.
-The most promising channel is $pp\rightarrow h^{*}\rightarrow Z^{(*)}Z^{(*)}$ with the $Z$s going to either $4l$ or $2l2\nu$ final states.
-Even though an off-shell Higgs is unlikely to be seen in vector-boson fusion at the LHC, at future machines, this channel is also a possibility~\cite{Goncalves:2017iub,Goncalves:2018pkt,Goncalves:2020vyn}.
+In Section \ref{sec:other}, we presented form factors that were induced by the Higgs mixing with a new scalar particle, or an unparticle scalar sector.
+As we need the Higgs to be off shell to result in momentum dependence in te couplings, these form factors have a different collider phenomenology than the ones from CHMs.
+The most promising channels in these cases are $pp\rightarrow h^{*}\rightarrow Z^{(*)}Z^{(*)}$ with the $Z$s going to either $4l$ or $2l2\nu$ final states.
+Even though an off shell Higgs is unlikely to be seen in vector boson fusion at the LHC, future accelerators could be sensitive to it ~\cite{Goncalves:2017iub,Goncalves:2018pkt,Goncalves:2020vyn}.
 We focus on the $pp\rightarrow 4l$ channel for this work since we aim to illustrate the form factor signal effect.

-As shown in Figure~\ref{fig:channels}(4b), the $pp\rightarrow 4l$ channel has an irreducible background that lead to a interference between the Higgs signal and the box diagram.
+As shown in Figure~\ref{fig:channels}(4b), the $pp\rightarrow 4l$ channel has an irreducible background that leads to an interference between the Higgs signal and the box diagram.
 We can separete the contributions to the cross section as

-where $\sigma_{h^{*}}$ is the off-shell Higgs contribution, $\sigma_{box}$ is the box diagram and $\sigma_{int}$ is the interference between the two.
-The interference is destructive due to the different sign in the signal and box contribution, and is larger in magnitude than the signal at the higher end of the $m_{4l}$ tail.
-In the SM, the signal and box have a logarithmic momentum dependence that exactly cancel and unitarize the cross section.
-Alternatively, any modifications of the higgs coupling at high energies will affect the balance between the different contributions of \eqref{eq:csectppzz}.
+where $\sigma_{h^{*}}$ is the off shell Higgs contribution, $\sigma_{box}$ is the box diagram and $\sigma_{int}$ is the interference between the two.
+The interference is destructive due to the different relative sign between the signal and box contributions, and is larger in magnitude than the signal at the higher end of the $m_{4l}$ tail.
+In the SM, the signal and box have a logarithmic momentum dependence that exactly cancels and unitarizes the cross section.
+Thus, any modifications of the Higgs coupling at high energies will affect the balance between these contributions in \eqref{eq:csectppzz}.

 After introducing the form factor, $F({p_h})$, the cross section scale as